We all know the saying: the only things in life that are certain are death and taxes.

 - Stick to the audit content only.
 The last thing you want is to show up to the IRS with extra paperwork or to divulge other information that only causes a bigger investigation into other matters you're not being audited for.
 For instance, talking about the brand new house you are having built or your brand new yacht probably won't sit well with the tax auditor.
 Sometimes, it behooves you to play the ignorance game.
 “I don't know” is a great answer to questions outside of the IRS audit.
 The rest of the questions are best answered with a simple “yes” or “no.”

 - Be professional.
 We get it: no one wants to be sitting in an office of a tax accessor.
 However, the nicer you are and the more friendly you are, the more likely the IRS tax accessor will overlook little things.

-- Hire a qualified tax professional or tax attorney such as the Law Offices of Charles Frazier.
-These tax professionals have helped many people in tax audits and know what to expect, what you’ll need, and how to survive a tax audit with as little damage as possible.
+- Hire a qualified tax professional or tax attorney such as Charles R. Frazier.
+These tax professionals have helped many people in tax audits and know what to expect, what you'll need, and how to survive a tax audit with as little damage as possible.